-All hospitals should require drug, alcohol tests for physiciansMay 7th, 2013 in Health /
+All hospitals should require drug, alcohol tests for physiciansMay 7, 2013 in Medicine & Health / Health

 To improve patient safety, hospitals should randomly test physicians for drug and alcohol use in much the same way other major industries in the United States do to protect their customers.
 The recommendation comes from two Johns Hopkins physicians and patient safety experts in a commentary published online April 29 in The Journal of the American Medical Association.